theoricus/the-model/README.md

  1. `Sync` calls **never** touch database, everything is local
  1. `Async` calls **always** touches database, everything is remote and local
+ 1. Some methods are `static` only, others are `static` and `local` (instance)

-The difference is passed callback that may exist or not.
+The difference is the passed callback that may exist or not.

 ## Model